 I know what it’s like to feel frustrated with climbing.
-I got anxious to lead, hated if people were watching, never projeced anything, and didn’t love the process.
+I got anxious to lead, hated if people were watching, never projected anything, and didn’t love the process.

-On top of it, I felt like i didn’t really belong in the climbing community because I thought the grades i sent defined me.
+On top of it, I felt like I didn’t belong in the climbing community because I thought the grades I sent defined me.

 I’m here to remind you that it’s okay to have fear but instead of letting it stay there, I urge you to do the work to transform that fear into confidence and courage.